cappucher/Cappumerce/README.md

 A fullstack basic e-commerce website!
 (Note: this is a mockup website, and thus there is no built in payment system.)

 ## Technologies used
-Main languages and tools
+Main languages and tools:
 * Typescript with NodeJS
 * EJS
 * Postgresql + Sequelize

-Aided via the following frameworks
+Aided via the following frameworks:
 * Bootstrap
 * ExpressJS